Apple: Maturation and harvest

 Cultivars vary in their yield and the ultimate size of the tree, even when grown on the same rootstock.
 Some cultivars, if left unpruned, grow very large—letting them bear more fruit, but making harvesting more difficult.
 Depending on tree density (number of trees planted per unit surface area), mature trees typically bear 40–200 kg of apples each year, though productivity can be close to zero in poor years.
 Apples are harvested using three-point ladders that are designed to fit amongst the branches.
 Trees grafted on dwarfing rootstocks bear about 10–80 kg of fruit per year.

 Some farms with apple orchards open them to the public so consumers can pick their own apples.

 Crops ripen at different times of the year according to the cultivar.
-Cultivar that yield their crop in the summer include 'Sweet Bough' and 'Duchess'; fall producers include 'Blenheim'; winter producers include 'King', 'Swayzie', and 'Tolman Sweet'.
+Cultivars that yield their crop in the summer include 'Sweet Bough' and 'Duchess'; fall producers include 'Blenheim'; winter producers include 'King', 'Swayzie', and 'Tolman Sweet'.